 We Work Again

 This 1937 film produced by the Works Progress Administration for Pathe Films showcases the WPA’s success in finding African Americans employment during the Great Depression, including jobs on public housing projects and in various arts endeavors.
-Of the latter, the 15-minute documentary is mostly notable for featuring the only known footage of Orson Welles’s all-black production of Macbeth.
+Of the latter, the 15-minute documentary is most notable for featuring the only known footage of Orson Welles’s all-black production of Macbeth.

 Marian Anderson: The Lincoln Memorial Concert